jobinau/pg_gather/docs/waitevents.md

 ## BufferIO
 buffer I/O. Backends will be trying to clear the Buffers.
 High value indicates that there is not sufficient `shared_buffers`.
 Generally it is expected to have assoicated `DataFileRead` also

+## BufferMapping
+This indicates the heavy activity in shared_buffers.
+Loading or removing pages from shared_buffers requires exclusive lock on the page.
+Each session also can put a shared lock on the page.
+High BufferMapping can indicate that big working set of data by each session which the system is struggling to accomodate.
+Excesssive indexes and bloated indexes can also cause high BufferMapping.

 ## BufferPin
 An open cursor or frequent HOT updates could be holding BufferPins on Buffer pages.
 Buffer pinning can prevent VACUUM FREEZE operation on those pages.